Sage-Bionetworks/data_curator/README.md

           -schema 'Sage-Bionetworks/data-models' \
           -service Sage-Bionetworks/schematic'

----

 ## Authentication

 This utilizes a Synapse Authentication (OAuth) client (code motivated by [ShinyOAuthExample](https://github.com/brucehoff/ShinyOAuthExample) and [app.R](https://gist.github.com/jcheng5/44bd750764713b5a1df7d9daf5538aea).
 Each application is required to have its own OAuth client as these clients cannot be shared between one another.
 View instructions [here](https://docs.synapse.org/articles/using_synapse_as_an_oauth_server.html) to learn how to request a client.
-Once you obtain the client, make sure to add it to the configuration yaml file:
+Once you obtain the client, make sure to add the corresponding [environment variables](#configureapp)

-- `CLIENT_ID` and `CLIENT_SECRET`
-- `APP_URL`: the redirection url to your app

----

 ## Deployment